 This guide is all about getting a computer science associate degree.
 It covers everything from the associate degree in computer science curriculum to the associate’s degree curriculum and potential career opportunities.

-When that article was published, the US Bureau of Labor Statistics (BLS) was predicting an employment growth rate of 13 percent for computer science positions through 2026.
-As of March 2021, the BLS reports that employment growth in the field of computer science is predicted to be 15 percent through 2029, a faster than average growth rate compared to all occupations.
+As of May 2022, the BLS reports that employment growth in the field of computer science is predicted to be 23 percent from 2022 to 2032, a faster-than-average growth rate compared to all occupations.

 - Obtaining an associate degree requires investing less time than pursuing a four-year degree

 - An associate’s degree will lead to the building of fundamental skills employers are looking for in entry-level candidates

 - It will cost less money to complete an associate’s degree program as compared to other degree programs

 - In many cases, you can earn credits toward a computer science bachelor’s degree should you choose to pursue a higher degree later

 Two-year studies in computer science can result in an associate in/of science, associate in/of art, or Associate in/of applied science degree.
 These programs are found mainly in community and technical colleges, though some universities also offer two-year degree programs in computer science.

 Courses you are likely to take in a two-year degree program in computer science include fundamental and introductory classes in programming, programming logic, computer networking, database design, software design, systems analysis, and operating systems.